Where to Go Whale Watching in New Zealand

-Kaikoura is the only place onearth that you can see giant sperm whales on a tour.
+Kaikoura is the only place on earth where you can see giant sperm whales on a tour.
 Plus, you can see them all year round.
-Not only can you view the whales by boat with Whale Watch Kaikoura, but you can hop on a plane and get a unique view of them from the sky.
+Not only can you view the whales by boat with Whale Watch Kaikoura (available to book on Viator, Tripadvisor and Klook), but you can hop on a plane and get a unique view of them from the sky with Wings Over Whales (also on Viator, Tripadvisor and Klook).
 On a whale-watching encounter in Kaikoura, you are very likely to see other sea life, such as fur seals and dolphins.
 All of which are attracted to the continental shelf close to the land known as the Kaikoura Canyon.

 2. Auckland’s Hauraki Gulf

 Search for whales straight from the city of Auckland.
 Orcas are known to be regular visitors into the Auckland Harbour itself, making the Hauraki Gulf, the body of water on the east coast of Auckland, a great place to start searching for our flippered friends.
 Bryde’s whales and common dolphins are the usual species seen on the Auckland Whale and Dolphin Safari, although you may see four or five different species on one trip.
 The probability of seeing a whale on an Auckland whale-watching cruise is 75%.
 Find out more about the tour and book your trip on Viator, Tripadvisor, Klook and KKday.

 Location: Auckland Central.
 Check out the 16 Best Things to Do in Auckland for more activities while you’re there.